Gabrielle Solis

 Gabrielle "Gaby" Solis (/soʊˈliːs/) is a fictional character portrayed by Eva Longoria on the ABC television series Desperate Housewives.
 Longoria was nominated for a Golden Globe Award for Best Actress – Television Series Musical or Comedy for her performance.

 Storylines

 Backstory

 Gabrielle Márquez was born in Las Colinas, Texas.
 Her family is from Guadalajara, Mexico.
 Born on October 15, 1975, she has a brother and a sister.
 Her father died of cancer when she was five years old.
-From that point on, her mother, Lucía Márquez (María Conchita Alonso), married Alejandro Perez (Tony Plana) who sexually abused Gabrielle throughout her teenage years.
-According to Gabrielle, her mother overlooked the matter, and a nun at her school refused to believe her claims of having been raped.
+She was sexually abused by her stepfather Alejandro Perez (Tony Plana).
+Her mother, Lucía Márquez (María Conchita Alonso) overlooked the matter, and a nun at her school refused to believe her.
 When she was fifteen, Gabrielle ran away to New York City to pursue a career in modeling.
-Gabrielle achieved significant success but earned a reputation for being difficult.
-As her career began to fade, she married wealthy businessman Carlos Solis (Ricardo Antonio Chavira), who proposed after only three dates.
-They then relocated to Wisteria Lane in the fictional suburb of Fairview, Eagle State, where Gabrielle befriended Susan Mayer (Teri Hatcher), Lynette Scavo (Felicity Huffman), Bree Van de Kamp (Marcia Cross), and Mary Alice Young (Brenda Strong).
+Gabrielle achieved significant success.
+She married wealthy businessman Carlos Solis (Ricardo Antonio Chavira), and they then relocated to Wisteria Lane in the fictional suburb of Fairview, Eagle State, where Gabrielle befriended Susan Mayer (Teri Hatcher), Lynette Scavo (Felicity Huffman), Bree Van de Kamp (Marcia Cross), and Mary Alice Young (Brenda Strong).